ni/nimble/specs/required-inputs/README.md

     <label part="label" class="label">
         <slot></slot>
     </label>
-    ${when(x => x.required, html`
+    ${when(x => x.requiredVisible, html`
         <nimble-icon-asterisk severity="error"></nimble-icon-asterisk>
     `)}
 </div>
 ```

-Note that for text-field, text-area, and number-field, we will also remove the visual if the control has the `readonly` attribute set, since [validation is not enforced on a readonly input](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/readonly#attribute_interactions).
+Note that for text-field, text-area, and number-field, the `readonly` attribute will prevent the display of the asterisk icon, since [validation is not enforced on a readonly input](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/readonly#attribute_interactions).
 This doesn't apply to select, combobox, or radio buttons, because they do not support `readonly`.

 Styles will be shared.

+### Angular & Blazor

+The `required-visible` attribute will be added to the wrappers.

+## Documentation

+We will document the new `required-visible` attribute, but we will not add comprehensive documentation about form validation or the `required` attribute.

+## Testing

+Visual matrix test cases will be added for the affected components.

+## Alternative Implementations / Designs

+None

-### Form validation
+## Form validation

+We are opting to keep our API separate from the API that actually triggers form validation, but for completeness, an overview of Nimble's support of the `required` attribute follows.

 #### Vanilla HTML